-From biofuels to drug discovery and emerging diseases to environmental remediation, the PSM at Temple will prepare master’s students to be leaders in business, policy and research.
-PSM graduates interact comfortably with researchers and clinicians as well as managers, especially in the areas of finance, legal and marketing.
+From biofuels to drug discovery and emerging diseases to environmental remediation, this master’s program at Temple will prepare students to be leaders in business, policy and research.
+Biotechnology PSM graduates interact comfortably with researchers and clinicians as well as managers, especially in the areas of finance, law and marketing.
 Their familiarity with multiple aspects of the research and development process makes these students uniquely equipped to manage research breakthroughs.
-The PSM offers courses taught by diverse faculty across Temple University as well as instructors from government and industry.
+The PSM offers courses taught by diverse faculty across Temple University, as well as instructors from government and industry.

 Classes & Curriculum